MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/manage-multiple-customers-contract-sales.md

 ## Primary customer

 The customer listed on the **Summary** tab of the project contract as the potential customer is the primary customer of the contract.
-When you try to delete the primary customer from the customers list on the contract, you will receive an error message that a primary customer record on a contract can't be deleted.
+When you try to delete the primary customer from the customer list on the contract, you will receive an error message that a primary customer record on a contract can't be deleted.

 The primary customer can't be updated from the contract customers list.
 Instead, change the potential customer on the **Summary** tab of the contract.
 When this field is updated on the **Contract Summary** page, the new customer is added as a new contract customer with the **Primary** flag set.
 The previous primary customer will still be a customer on the contract.